 Have a look at what some of the 2,000 participants who have undertaken the programme say.
 We are currently finalising an app that will allow many more people to access and benefit from the programme.

-If you would like to find out more about ESCAPE-pain please register for the How to help people ESCAPE the misery of chronic joint pain webinar taking place on Friday 14 October at 12.00 – 13.00pm using the registration link.
+If you would like to find out more about ESCAPE-pain please register for the How to help people ESCAPE the misery of chronic joint pain webinar taking place on Friday 14 October at 12.00 – 13.00pm.
 Once registered you will receive a calendar invite containing joining details.